mobily-enterprises/hooked-api/README.md

 ### Example: Using beforeFunction/afterFunction

-The `beforeFunction` and `afterFunction` options let you target specific hook functions by name, which is useful when multiple plugins might have the same plugin name or when you need fine-grained control:
+The `beforeFunction` and `afterFunction` options let you target specific hook functions by name, which is useful when you need fine-grained control:

 ```javascript
 // ValidationPlugin with multiple hooks